-Figure 15: Change in Probability of Becoming a Criminal by Origin cable line assuming that there is no in nor out-migration from Medellin.
-Consistent with the results found so far, the model predicts a positive welfare impact of only 0.083%, which is sizably smaller to that of the tram line which was 2.34%.
+Performing the welfare exercise, we find that building the tram increased expected utility in the city by a much smaller 0.08%.
 The smaller welfare impact is due, on the one hand, mechanically to the smaller size of the infrastructure project and thus to the smaller decline on overall commute costs in the city.
 More importantly, it is due to the fact that there is a smaller reduction in the negative externalities imposed by crime precisely because the new line connected relatively well connected neighborhoods thus not having as large of an impact on the amount of criminals in the city.
-Nonetheless, when translating these impacts into GDP, we find that the new cable line increased steady state GDP by 1%.
-This translates into a NPV increase in GDP of 2.39 billion dollars, making it a highly profitable investment.